5 minutes

 These questions formed the initial idea for this service.

 With my Computer Science (CS)-based background, I realized there must be a technological way of realizing these ideas.
-The core of what I set off to build was a central search engine, collecting items from various websites and presenting them in a clean & powerful UI.
-Extensions such as item notifications could always be added if this would bring value.
+I set off to build a search engine, collecting items from various websites and presenting them in a clean & powerful user interface.
+In my mind, I could always extend this core idea with additional features - such as notifications once a new items is added.

 I had past experiences with creating UIs and web services, creating the interface wouldn’t be the hardest part.
 Collecting the items would.
-That is why I started with a prototype, built purely for myself.
+That is why I started with a small web scraper, built purely for myself.
 This very simple prototype would collect items from a single website (Yahoo Auctions) and paste them into a file.
-I would then read this file and show these items - their name, descriptions, photos, etc.
+I would then read this file and show these items - their name, photos, descriptions, etc. using a simple HTML page.

 When a personal tool becomes something more

-I realized what I had built wasn’t of much use - I still look at a single website, I can’t collect as many items because they are stored in a file and the UI was lacking.
+I realized what I had built was quite rough around the edges - I can’t collect as many items since they are all stored in a single file and the UI doesn’t work or function the best.

 This led me to improve on the website more and more:

-It has already replaced the existing “process” of finding new clothes.
-By this point I realized I put a decent amount of effort into this service and I started being content with the current state of affairs.
+Using this website has already replaced the existing “process” of finding new clothes.
+By this point I realized I put a decent amount of effort into this service and I started being quite happy with how it worked.
 Sure, there are bugs and inconsistencies, but I know what they “mean” and why they happen, so it’s fine.
 Yeah, the UI could be better, but the website is only for my eyes, so why does it matter?

-Only then did I realize others might find this useful - throughout the years I have met many resellers and others with an interest in the same niche of fashion.
+Only then did I realize others might find this useful - throughout the years I have met many resellers and other fashion enthusiasts with an interest in the same niche of fashion.

 My perspective changed totally.